dob71/watchman/llm/readme.txt

-Ollama can be used locally or in docker
+OLLAMA can be used locally or in docker.
 Under Linux it's esier to install locally: curl -fsSL https://ollama.com/install.sh | sh then use the below command to load and manually try the model